Privacy Policy

 Processor What for Where / transfer safeguard

-Stripe Payments, escrow, tester payouts (Stripe is independently responsible for its own account verification) EU entity; SCCs for any US processing
+Stripe Payments, tester payouts (Stripe is independently responsible for its own account verification) EU entity; SCCs for any US processing

 OpenAI Scoring tester applications (the pitch text you submit) United States; EU-US Data Privacy Framework